corticph/corti-sdk-javascript/AUTHENTICATION.md

 1. **Redirect user to authorization URL** - User is redirected to Corti's login page
 2. **User authenticates** - User logs in and authorizes your application
 3. **Receive authorization code** - User is redirected back with an authorization code
-4. **Exchange code for tokens** - Exchange the authorization code for access and refresh tokens
+4. **Exchange code for tokens** - Exchange the authorization code for access and refresh tokens using SDK (client-side)
 5. **Use tokens** - Pass the tokens to a new `CortiClient` instance to make authenticated API calls, refresh when needed

 ### Step 1: Create Authorization URL